abaer123/Racing-Repository/Courses/Workshops/CICD/5_Child_Pipelines.md

      - template: Jobs/Secret-Detection.gitlab-ci.yml
    ```
 5. This pipeline now has all it needs to run our security tests.
-6. Once added click the source control button on the left hand side, add a quick commit message, then click **Commit & Push**.
-On the resulting drop down click no to open a new branch and just commit to **_main_**.
+6. Once added click the source control button on the left hand side, add a quick commit message, then click **Commit & 'main**.
 Once done a popup will appear and we want to click **Go to project**.
 7. Once back in the project use the left hand navigation menu to click through **Build \> Pipeline editor** so we can now set up the connection to our security pipeline.

 # Step 02 - Linking the Pipelines